intersimone999/pyqtws/README.md

 - cacheMB: maximum size of the cache (in MB).
 Default is 50.

 ## Plugin
-PyQTWS is easily extensible through plugin.
+Silos is easily extensible through plugin.
 A plugin must be placed in the `plugin` directory.
 The name of the plugin must match the name of the file and the name of the class.
 Each plugin script must have a `instantiate` method that returns the instance of the plugin.
 Check the `Multimedia` plugin to see an example.

 Plugins allow to make some actions when some events happen.
 To see the full list of available actions, see the class `QTWSPlugin` in `plugins.py`.